Poll: 3 out of 4 small business owners consider themselves risk-takers

 - 15% offered a new service or product

 - 13% sold assets or went into debt to help fund their business

 Each of these issues could result in either property damage or costly legal action that could potentially put entrepreneurs out of business unless they have small business insurance.

 5 policies that can protect against common small business risks

 Small business insurance protects companies against a variety of risks intrinsic to running a business.
 To ensure they have adequate coverage, business owners will likely need to purchase several different policies, since each one addresses a different type of risk.
 For example:

-- General liability insurance can pay for the costs associated with third-party injuries and property damage.
-It would likely cover an injured customer's medical bills if the injury occurs at the business.
+General liability insurance can pay for the costs associated with third-party injuries and property damage.
+It would likely cover an injured customer's medical bills if the injury occurred at the business.
 Most landlords require commercial tenants to purchase this policy before signing a lease.

 Embracing risk is important for anyone who wants to start their own business.
 And while a certain amount of risk is necessary to launch any new company, small business insurance can help business owners minimize the chances that a natural disaster, employee injury, or customer lawsuit could put them out of business.

 Complete Insureon’s easy online application today to compare quotes from top-rated U.S. carriers for small business insurance.
 Once you find the right policy for your business, you can begin coverage in less than 24 hours.